 As Office Manager, Daniella keeps the synagogue building going, maintaining the calendar and communicating with CAA members and the broader community through the weekly email, mailings and phone calls.
 She is happy to assist congregation members with their synagogue needs and loves to encourage a vibrant Jewish culture in our community.

 Daniella can be reached at (603) 352-6747 or email@example.com

 Dr. Elaine "Lainee" Broad Ginsberg received her collegiate degrees from Oberlin Conservatory, Oberlin College, Ball State University, and a doctorate from the University of Cincinnati College-Conservatory of Music.
 Lainee has been teaching music theory, ear training, composition, music history, and the History of Jewish Music at Keene State College in New Hampshire since 2005.
-She has also been the Choral Director at Hampshire College in Massachusetts since 2001.
-Previously, she taught at Interlochen Arts Academy in Michigan for eight years, where she conducted the Chamber Singers and led the Theory and Composition program.
+She was also been the Choral Director at Hampshire College in Massachusetts for 17 years.
+Previously, she taught at Interlochen Arts Academy in Michigan for 8 years, where she conducted the Chamber Singers and led the Theory and Composition program.

 Lainee provides piano and vocal music at CAA for Shabbat services and holidays.
 She is regularly featured at the monthly "Shir Shabbat" Friday evening service.
 She also serves as the conductor of Mak'hela, the Jewish Chorus of Western MA, an ensemble which performs regularly in the Western MA region and makes an annual appearance in Keene.

 Some of Lainee's choral conducting highlights in the past have included conducting the Hampshire College Chorus in front of the Dalai Lama and an audience of 5000 in 2007 at Smith College in Massachusetts.
 She has also conducted at the International Choral Festival in St. Moritz, Switzerland while in graduate school.